The power of accountability in behavioral change

 Dolf L'Ortye

 Suppose you want to change your behavior.
 Perhaps you want to work more effectively, listen to others more attentively, or plan your work better.
-Then a stick behind the door helps bring about that change.
+Then a ''stick behind the door'' helps bring about that change.
 How do you do that?
-We introduce you to many of our projects accountability.
-A method where you test each other in pairs and helps to get started with behavioral change.
-We explain how.
+We introduce you to one of our many projects: accountability.
+This is a method where you test each other in pairs, which helps to get started with behavioral change.
+We will explain how.

 What is your learning goal?